swetharakshaj/Tournament-Results/README.md

 Execute the tournament_test.py file

 ## Tests
-tournament_test.py contains a list of  unit tests to test functions that registers players, deletes table contents, counts number of registered players, displays sorted winners scoreboard andgenerates pairs based on swiss pairing technique.
+tournament_test.py contains a list of  unit tests to test functions that registers players, deletes table contents, counts number of registered players, displays sorted winners scoreboard and generates pairs based on swiss pairing technique.

-The list of unit tests for this project are-

-if __name__ == '__main__':
-    testDeleteMatches()
-    testDelete()
-    testCount()
-    testRegister()
-    testRegisterCountDelete()
-    testStandingsBeforeMatches()
-    testReportMatches()
-    testPairings()
-    print "Success!
-All tests pass!"

 ## Credits
 Udacity's Full Stack Nanodegree provided the code skeleton to implement this project